woutervmertens/process-watcher/README.md

 - Recycled PIDs won't be detected in --watch-new mode
 - Config file that specifies defaults so you don't need to specify email addresses or a different interval every time.
 - Configure logging
+- Define body message and /proc/PID/status fields in config
 - Record other proc stats
 - Code may not be as exception tolerant as it should be.
 Need to place try blocks in appropriate locations.
 - Rare race condition where a PID is found but ends before /proc/PID is read.